CrazyRedMachine/Arduino-Lufa/README.md

 ## Installation

 As LUFA requires changes to the Arduino core files, it is installed as custom boards.

+**You don't need to download anything from the repo, everything will be taken care of by the Arduino IDE directly**

 In the Arduino IDE, go to `File > Preferences`, and in `Additional Boards Manager URLs` add the following entry : `https://github.com/CrazyRedMachine/Arduino-Lufa/raw/master/package_arduino-lufa_index.json`